edatastyle/windows-security-firewall-defense/README.md

 * 🛡️ **Visual security monitoring** — View important firewall and security information through a graphical interface.
 * 🖥️ **GUI-based management** — Perform supported tasks without manually entering PowerShell commands.
-* 📋 **Allowed application management** — Review and manage applications that are permitted by the application's configuration.
+* 📋 **Allowed application management** — Review and manage applications permitted by the application's configuration.
-* 🚫 **Malicious IP management** — Maintain a list of IP addresses that should be treated as malicious or blocked by the application's security logic.
+* 🚫 **Malicious IP management** — Maintain IP addresses that should be treated as malicious or blocked by the application's security logic.
 * 📜 **Security and firewall logs** — Review activity and troubleshooting information.
 * 🔎 **Improved visibility** — Make blocked or suspicious network activity easier to investigate.
 * 📊 **Centralized information** — Bring relevant security information into one interface.